edu-sharing/edu-sharing-community-repository/Cordova/README.md

 It will make a fresh production build of the angular edu-sharing app and copy it into the www directory of this cordova project.
 Then Android and iOS projects gets build.

+NOTE: This will compile the edu-sharing app code with the --prod flag, what includes the AOT option.

 If this runs without errors, you are ready to run all the rest of the possible cordova commands.
 For example to run the app on a connected android development phone just run `cordova run android` or open the `./platforms/ios/edu-sharing.xcodeproj` file in XCode to run it for iOS.

+NOTE: If you want to build the app for development and testing, instead of `npm start` you can use `npm restart` to skip AOT and make a quicker build.